UMM-CSci-Systems/Currency-exchange-RPC/README.md

 We've provided
 some simple JUnit tests and a stub in the project.
-The first four tests all reference static JSON files which Nic has provided on `facultypages.morris.umn.edu`; these are also included in the project in the `JSON_files` directory.
+The first four tests all reference static JSON files provided on `facultypages.morris.umn.edu`; these are also included in the project in the `JSON_files` directory.
 The fifth one (which is initially marked with `@Ignore` so it won't actually run) refers to Fixer's web site.
 You should